booz-allen-hamilton/agile-playbook/plays/3_Teams.md

 ​

 #### The Product Owner
 The Product Owner is the single person most considering the mission or business value of the solution being developed.
-They are responsible for maximizing the return on investment (ROI) for the development effor and they speak for the interests of the users.
+They are responsible for maximizing the return on investment (ROI) for the development effort and they speak for the interests of the users.
 They could be from the client organization; but in the case they are from the Booz Allen team, they represent the client’s perspective.
 They interact regularly with the delivery team, clarifying the needs, and providing feedback on designs, prototypes, and iterations of the solution.

 Product Owners typically: